 In a simple view of a public sector organization, the bureau, owners are the citizens or taxpaying public as represented by legislators who provide funding for the bureau.
 Legislators fund the bureau with some expected return which may be pecuniary, such as increased campaign contribu- tions from constituents, or nonpecuniary, such as increased constituent benefits or votes.

-In terms of Figure 3.1, and represent two decision variables as before.
+In terms of Figure 3.1, X and Y represent two decision variables as before.
 For example, X may be the number of inspections of meat processing facilities and Y may be the level of agricultural conservation subsidies.
 In this situation curve Y0X0 represents the possible combina- tions of these two activities from committing public resources to each.
 Line R represents the expected return to legislators from investing in meat inspections and agricultural conservation, and the prices represent the opportunity costs associated with each.
 The general equilibrium E* here maximizes legislator returns and is also achieved under conditions of perfect agency, where bureau managerial preferences are aligned with those of legislators and bureau managerial utility is therefore also maximized.
 This outcome derives from the bureau competition for legislative funds and the additional assumptions that (1) legislators accurately represent public interests and (2) bureau managers serve the public interest.

 Again, if bureau managerial preferences differ from either legislative or public preferences then E* will not obtain.
 Such situations are exam- ined in detail in Chapter 6.